 Conclusion

 Credit card security codes are an additional layer of protection against fraudulent activities.
 They are unique codes printed on the card and used during transactions to verify that the cardholder has the card in their possession.
-It is essential to keep your security code safe and report any theft or suspicious activities to your card issuer immediately.

 FAQ: